 R.C.
 Ganser, originally from South Bend, Indiana, enters his sixth year as assistant athletic director at Gulliver Schools.
 Majoring in English, Ganser taught high school English full-time for seven years before entering administration as the Director of Activities.
 He teaches an English class each semester to keep his roots in the classroom.

 Ganser has coached a multitude of sports.
 Using his college playing experience in baseball at Valparaiso University and his basketball experience at Indiana University South Bend, he has coached both sports for over 15 years in both head and assistant capacities at the high school level.
-Ganser also has coached high school girls’ softball and volleyball and grade school cross country.
+Ganser also has coached high school girls’ softball and volleyball and water polo.

 “Coaching and teaching are essentially the same; only the venue is different.
 The lessons learned about life are the true subject matter,” says Ganser.

 Athletic Director, Academy Campus